 Limit their use to shorter stretches

-Dr Larry Rosen, psychology professor at California State University and the co-author of The Distracted Mind, says that it is more important to limit the stretches of time that children spend on technology, rather than to worry about how long they spend on screens every day in total.
+Dr Larry Rosen, a psychology professor at California State University and the co-author of The Distracted Mind, says that it is more important to limit the stretches of time that children spend on technology, rather than to worry about how long they spend on screens every day in total.
 Frequent breaks stop their brains from becoming too over-stimulated and will help to combat technology’s addictive quality.
+You can also help them by looking into computer reading glasses when they are on there to help to reduce any eye strain from using the screens.
 The idea is to reach a point where they can switch off without stress.
 For children up to ten, he recommends (brace yourself) a limit of 40 minutes, then an hour’s break.
 In pre-teen years, that goes up to an hour.
 Then an hour off.
 “An hour on, an hour off.
 That helps to train their brain to know when it’s time to stop.
 For teenagers an hour and a half, max.
 Then kids should be off for an hour.”

 Put in penalties if they overrun